prelusion/XSLiveCommands/mkdocs/docs/players/usage.md

     </figure>

     !!! tip "Tip"
         XSLC remembers the map that you last selected and played!
-Just "Click" create if you wish to replay it.
+Just click "Create" if you wish to replay it.

 3. Optionally (recommended) enter a launch code (password) to prevent any player in the room from becoming a Tyrant.